-Preliminary Inventory of the Ernestine Friedl Papers, circa 1950 - 2000
+Preliminary Guide to the Ernestine Friedl Papers, circa 1950 - 2000

 Ernestine Friedl served as chair of the Dept. of Anthropology and as Dean of Arts and Sciences and Trinity College at Duke University.
 She studied gender roles, rural life in modern Greece, and the Chippewa.
 The Ernestine Friedl papers include personal and professional correspondence, subject files, course materials, articles, reprints, field notes, and sound recordings related to her anthropological research and her roles as professor and administrator at Queens College and Duke University.